 And remember that our clients are not only those who buy our products and services.
 Our clients are also our employees.
 When you practice being sensitive to your team members' needs, it will be easy to be sensitive to the needs of your clients that will give you profits.

 In summary, being sensitive to your clients' needs, which bring you profits, starts with being sensitive to the needs of your team members.

-Sheila Cancino is the author of “Pawn to Queen, Life’s Chess and Quest”, and founder of The Treasures Finder.
-She is a Certified ICF coach, a member of European Mentoring & Coaching Council, and the Hong Kong International Coaching Community.
-She is a global citizen, originally from the Philippines and lived in other cities including Bermuda, Cincinnati, Ohio, Bangalore, India, Singapore, and Hong Kong.
+Shiela Cancino is the author of “Pawn to Queen, Life’s Chess and Quest”, and founder of The Treasures Finder.
+She is a Certified ICF coach, a member of the European Mentoring & Coaching Council, and the Hong Kong International Coaching Community.
+She is a global citizen, originally from the Philippines, and lived in other cities including Bermuda, Cincinnati, Ohio, Bangalore, India, Singapore, and Hong Kong.
 Other than playing chess, reading, and book writing, she also loves public speaking.
 With her "Chess Pawn" speech, she was awarded as the Champion of the JCI World Public Speaking Championship (Hong Kong Selection) 2018 and 1st Runner Up in Toastmasters Division K International Speech Contest in April 2018.
 She has completed professional speaking programs and a member of Toastmasters and Asia Professional Speaking Singapore.